E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation: Experiments

 As aforementioned, we show the effectiveness of our E2S2 strategy on BART model.
-To further prove the universality of our proposed strategy, we examine whether the strategy is complementary to other seq2seq PLMs.
-Specifically, we apply E2S2 strategy to another popular seq2seq PLM, i.e., T5-base~\cite{raffel2020exploring}.
-In practice, similar to the pretraining settings in E2S2-BART, we continue pretraining the original T5 model using E2S2-variant strategies and refer to the obtained models as ``E2S2-T5\_*''.
-The E2S2-based T5 models are evaluated on several GLUE sub-tasks and the results are listed in Tab.~\ref{tab:analysis1}.
+To further prove the universality of our proposed strategy, we examine whether the strategy is compatible with other seq2seq PLMs.
+Specifically, we apply E2S2 strategy to another popular seq2seq PLM, \textit{i.e.}, T5-base~\cite{raffel2020exploring}.
+Similar to the pretraining settings in E2S2-BART, we continue pretraining the original T5 model using E2S2-variant strategies\footnote{{\zqh Apart from our E2S2 method, we basically follow the pretraining processes in the original paper~\cite{raffel2020exploring}.
+For example, we replace the spans of corrupted tokens with sentinel tokens, and enforce the decoder to generate the output sequence that consists of the dropped-out spans, delimited by the sentinel tokens used to replace them in the input.
+You can refer to the original paper~\cite{raffel2020exploring} for more details.}} and denote the obtained models as ``E2S2-T5\_*''.
+E2S2-based T5 models are evaluated on several GLUE sub-tasks and the results are listed in Table~\ref{tab:analysis1}.

-Compared to the baselines T5\_\textsc{Re} and T5\_\textsc{Cont}, our E2S2-T5 models achieve consistent performance improvements on these tasks, where the improvements on MRPC and STS-B tasks are up to +2.5\% and +1.4\%, respectively.
-These results demonstrate that our E2S2 is not only beneficial to BART model, but also works well on T5 model. \textbf{Takeaway}: \textit{The proposed E2S2 strategy is universal and can be applied to more seq2seq PLMs.}
+Compared with the baselines T5\_\textsc{Re} and T5\_\textsc{Cont}, our E2S2-T5 models achieve consistent performance improvements on these tasks, where the improvements on MRPC and STS-B tasks are +2.5\% and +1.4\%, respectively.
+These results demonstrate that our E2S2 is not only beneficial to BART model, but also works well on T5 model. \textbf{Takeaway}: \textit{Our proposed E2S2 strategy is universal and can be applied to more seq2seq PLMs.}